haltu/muuri/README.md

 <h3><a id="grid-event-layoutabort" href="#grid-event-layoutabort" aria-hidden="true">#</a> <i>event</i>: layoutAbort</h3>

-Triggered if you start a new layout process (`grid.layout()`) while the current layout process is still busy positioning items.
-Note that this event is not triggered if you start a new layout process while the layout is being computed and the items have not yet started positioning.
+Triggered if a new layout process is started before the current layout process is completed.
+Note that this event is _not_ triggered if you start a new layout process while the current layout is still being computed and the items have not yet started the positioning phase (in such a case we can cleanly just ignore the current layout and start processing the next layout).

 **Arguments**

 - **items** &nbsp;&mdash;&nbsp; _array_
   - The items that were attempted to be positioned.
-Note that these items are always identical to what the _layoutStart_ event's callback receives as it's argument.
+Note that these items are always identical to what the `layoutStart` event's callback receives as it's argument.

 **Examples**